-Waste water pumping stations are very common application examples of three phase induction motor.
-There are numerous varieties of power supply and control logic, depending on exact conditions in the place of installation, the role of pumping station inside a sewer system, and of course, applied design logic.
+Wastewater pumping stations are very common application examples of three-phase induction motors.
+There are numerous varieties of power supply and control logic, depending on exact conditions in the place of installation, the role of the pumping station inside a sewer system, and of course, applied design logic.

 Similar to some previous articles, a real example of pump control will be described within this article as well.
 Attention will be given to the description of the operation principle, with some comments about specific design issues included.

-Unlike previous examples, more than one pump will be subject of control logic.
+Unlike previous examples, more than one pump will be subject to control logic.

-Pumping station is consisting of two submersible pumps, with motor rated power of 21 kW each.
-Regular operation mode of this pumping station is 1 working + 1 spare pump, which means there is not more than one pump active at any time, i.e. if one pump is turned on, the other cannot be turned on as long the first pump is active.
+The pumping station is consisting of two submersible pumps, with motor rated power of 21 kW each.
+The regular operation mode of this pumping station is 1 working + 1 spare pump, which means there is not more than one pump active at any time, i.e. if one pump is turned on, the other cannot be turned on as long as the first pump is active.

-During normal operation, pumping station is supplied from local LV distribution network.
-In the case of power supply disturbances or outage (which are not rare in this particular case) there is a standby diesel genset, serving as backup power supply source.
+During normal operation, the pumping station is supplied from the local LV distribution network.
+In the case of power supply disturbances or outages (which are not rare in this particular case), there is a standby diesel Genset, serving as a backup power supply source.

-Pumps, level meter and level switches are placed inside pump manhole, below the ground.
-Electrical cabinet is placed inside metal enclosed container, while diesel genset is equipped with prefabricated enclosure for outside installation and placed next to container.
+Pumps, level meter and level switches are placed inside the pump manhole, below the ground.
+The electrical cabinet is placed inside the metal-enclosed container, while diesel Genset is equipped with a prefabricated enclosure for outside installation and placed next to the container.